Language selection

 7. Business aviation is understood to include aircraft that are used for purposes related to the business affairs of a person or entity and do not include private passages, personal trips and flights carrying family members or friends.

-8. In order to be eligible for the increased passenger limit, business flights reporting to the CBSA through the Telephone Reporting Centre (TRC), must have originated in the United States (U.S.).
+8. In addition to arriving at one of the eight (8) airports listed above in 5(g), to be eligible for the increased passenger limit from 15 to 39, business flights reporting to the CBSA through the Telephone Reporting Centre (TRC), must have originated in the United States (U.S.).
 Flights originating outside of the U.S. will not be eligible unless they arrive in Canada via the U.S. and have been cleared by the U.S. Customs and Border Protection prior to their arrival in Canada.

 9. Business flights that carry CANPASS Corporate Aircraft members will be cleared as general aviation passages (as described in paragraphs 10 through 15) if they utilize the increased passenger provision (39 passengers or less).
-In order to avail themselves of the CANPASS Corporate Aircraft program privileges, flights must not carry more than 15 passengers and crew including, if applicable, up to four persons who are temporarily authorized to travel on a corporate aircraft for a business-related need of the company.
+In order to avail themselves of the CANPASS Corporate Aircraft program privileges, flights must not carry more than 15 passengers and crew including, if applicable, up to four persons who are temporarily authorized to travel on a corporate aircraft for a business-related need of the company, and must arrive from the U.S.

 Telephone Reporting for General Aviation